zephirworks/cloudfoundry-health_manager-cookbook/README.md

 This cookbook will install the CloudFoundry Health Manager on the target node along with the necessary configuration files and init scripts to run it.
-Because the database required by a Health Manager is shared with the CloudController, you need to use the `cloudfoundry-cloud_controller::database` recipe from the `cloudfoundry-cloud_controller` cookbook to setup the Health Manager's database.
+Because the database required by a Health Manager is shared with the CloudController, you may need to use the `cloudfoundry-cloud_controller::database` recipe from the `cloudfoundry-cloud_controller` cookbook to setup the Health Manager's database.
 Assuming you're running a Health Manager on the same machine